Sinetheta/solidus_searchkick/README.md

 * orders.complete.count (indexed as `conversions`)
 * taxon_ids
 * taxon_names
-* All Properies
-* All Taxon ids by Taxonomy

 In order to control what data is indexed, override `Spree::Product#search_data` method.
 Call `Spree::Product.reindex` after changing this method.

-To enable or disable taxons filters, go to taxonomy form and change `filterable` boolean.

 Testing
 -------